plaidfinch/ComonadSheet/Presentation/presentation.md

 (from Edward Kmett's `Control.Comonad`)

+\note{Perhaps I should say coproductary instead of summary, for you category theory folk.

-\note{Why am I going to ignore extend?
+  Why am I going to ignore extend?
 Same reason as why I'm ignoring bind: it 's the less clear presentation of the same ideas for our purposes today.}

 <!-- # (Co)monads (co)ntinued: laws